ArturSultanov/-ipk24chat-server/README.md

 ## Theoretical Background

-Understanding the core differences between the Transmission Control Protocol (TCP) and the User Datagram Protocol (UDP) is essential for grasping network communication concepts.
+Understanding the core differences between the Transmission Control Protocol (TCP) [RFC793] and the User Datagram Protocol (UDP) [RFC768] is essential for grasping network communication concepts.
 Both protocols serve the purpose of sending data over the internet, but they operate differently.

 ### Transmission Control Protocol (TCP)

-TCP is a connection-oriented and reliable protocol.
+TCP is a connection-oriented and reliable protocol[StevensTCP].
 It guarantees the ordered delivery of data as it was sent.
 This reliability is achieved through a series of mechanisms:

 - **Connection Establishment**: TCP establishes a connection using a handshake process, ensuring both parties are ready to communicate.
 - **Data Sequencing**: Each byte of data sent over a TCP connection is numbered, which allows the receiver to reassemble data in the correct order.